garden-io/garden/docs/k8s-plugins/action-types/helm.md

 This may be all you need for a chart to be deployed with the rest of your stack.
 You can also list `deploy.redis` as a dependency of one of your other actions.
 That will ensure redis being up and running before the other actions are executed.

 A specific chart repository can be referenced via the `repo` field.
-This may be useful if you run your own chart repository for your organization, or are referencing a module that isn't contained in the default Helm repo.
+This may be useful if you run your own chart repository for your organization, or are referencing an action that isn't contained in the default Helm repo.

 ## Local charts